OWASP/owasp-istg/src/03_test_cases/internal_interfaces/joint_test_action_group.md

 This specialization focuses on authorized, laboratory-based testing of JTAG, SWD, and related debug-access paths on IoT devices.
 The baseline methodology is intended to be read-only and non-destructive by default.

+Fault injection, invasive or destructive analysis, irreversible lifecycle-state changes, firmware modification, secure-boot validation, and platform-isolation assessment are outside the baseline scope unless separately authorized and covered by a dedicated methodology.

 Documented hardware-interface threat models and vulnerability disclosures show that insufficiently restricted debug interfaces can support firmware or data extraction, runtime asset exposure, and deeper platform analysis when physical access is available.
 This specialization focuses on testable device properties rather than threat-actor attribution.

 JTAG, SWD, Boundary Scan, internal scan chains, debug locking, debug authentication, readout protection, lifecycle states, eFuse-based controls, and option-byte style configuration are related but distinct concepts.
 The presence of a physical interface does not automatically imply unrestricted processor debug access or full memory access.
 Actual capabilities depend on the device architecture, vendor implementation, lifecycle state, and configured protections.

+Input Validation, Secrets, Cryptography, and Business Logic are not inherited as separate categories in this specialization: unsafe write, breakpoint, or execution-control operations are outside the baseline unless separately authorized; secret, firmware, memory, or cryptographic-material exposure is covered as an observable asset-boundary concern; and business-logic testing is not applicable to a low-level debug-access transport.

 ## Authorization (ISTG-INT[JTAG]-AUTHZ)